greenwood-labs/beaker-workshop/README.md

 ## Usage

-The `createExposureToken.ts` script is a template script meant for easily spinning up an exposure token instance.
-The script is meant as a guide for arbitrary editing to deploy a desired exposure token.
+The `createBeaker.ts` script is a template script meant for easily spinning up a beaker instance.
+The script is meant as a guide for arbitrary editing to deploy a desired beaker.

 To run the script on an avalanche local fork for testing:

-`npx hardhat run scripts/createExposureToken.ts`
+`npx hardhat run scripts/createBeaker.ts`

 To run the script on the avalanche mainnet:

-`npx hardhat --network avalanche run scripts/createExposureToken.ts`
+`npx hardhat --network avalanche run scripts/createBeaker.ts`